Fix back/forward cache issues

 </script>

-Verify the Fix
+Verify the fix

-- Open DevTools Application tab
+- Open DevTools Application tab.

-- Navigate to "Back/forward cache"
+- Navigate to "Back/forward cache."

-- Click "Test back/forward cache"
+- Click "Test back/forward cache."

-- Confirm all actionable blockers are resolved
+- Resolve all actionable blockers.

-- Run Lighthouse to verify the audit passes
+- Run Lighthouse to verify the audit passes.

-Common Mistakes
+Common mistakes

 Some bfcache blockers aren't actionable yet:

-- SharedWorker: Using SharedWorker currently prevents bfcache
+- SharedWorker: SharedWorker prevents bfcache.

-- Keepalive fetch: Pending fetch requests with keepalive block restoration
+- Keepalive fetch: Pending fetch requests with keepalive block restoration.

-These may be addressed in future browser updates.
 Monitor the Chrome status page for changes.

 Different pages have different third-party scripts and connection patterns.
 Test bfcache across your entire site to catch all blockers.